Model Winnie Harlow Announced As Next Victoria’s Secret Angel

 Wow.. i can’t believe you did this. @NickiMinaj you came all the way to NYC to present me with BreakThrough Model of the Year award at @DailyFrontRow.
 The accomplishment in itself is breath taking to me!
 But to have someone I’ve looked up to for Soooo long and now call my friend present this iconic award to me..
 I’m crying right now writing this.
 You know i love you. ❤️❤️

-Harlow has been featured in Desigual, Diesel, and Swarovski as well as being featured on a number of covers including Elle, Ebony, and Harper’s Bazaar.
+Harlow has been featured in Desigual, Diesel, and Swarovski as well as on a number of magazine covers including Elle, Ebony, and Harper’s Bazaar.
 In an interview with Elle magazine, the model spoke about her rise to fame and about how the industry has changed.

 “There is a big shift happening in the fashion industry in terms of beauty standards, and I feel I’m part of that shift,” Harlow said.
 The model has Vitiligo, a condition in which there is a loss of pigment in the skin.
 The areas affected often present as blotches on the skin. “‘I remember on America’s Next Top Model, Tyra Banks asked me if a photographer told me to cover my skin for a shoot, would I do it?
 I said no. I don’t care who it is, or who thinks I should.
 I’m going to stay true to myself.”